+As the birth mother, YOU, not your employer, decide when your leave should begin.
+You can start it as early as 17 weeks before your due date or on the day you give birth.
 If you also intend to take parental leave, you must do so immediately after your pregnancy leave ends.
 An exception is made to this rule if your baby requires hospitalization right after birth.
 In this case, you can return to work after your pregnancy leave; your parental leave can begin when your baby comes home.
 This must take place within 52 weeks of the birth.

 9. Can my employer fire me during my parental or maternity leave?

 Employers can fire their employees for many reasons but not specifically because you are on legal leave for being a parent.
 You are entitled to your job when you return.
 If you face a job layoff during or right after your return, contact us to examine the circumstances.
 Your employer would need to prove that the layoff was for reasons other than your leave, and the courts set this bar very high, indeed.

 In our experience, employees returning from maternity leave or an illness are most susceptible to workplace harassment.
 This is when some employers start comparing you to the person who filled in for you.
 Perhaps they will decide that you are less-than-productive?

 New parents frequently require time off to care for sick infants.
 And they also fall ill more often from viruses their kids bring home from daycare and school.
 Your manager may unnecessarily scrutinize you for not being fully productive.
 When your employer starts looking at you through a productivity lens, you will most likely be subjected to a demotion, an unreasonable workload or underhanded harassment.
 You may be excluded from team meetings on purpose and actively set up to fail.
 Employees in this situation expect to be fired at any moment. or they quit unwillingly.
 This is completely illegal.
 Consulting with us early in the process will allow us to manage your case properly.